What Every Teenager Needs to Know About Money

 Encourage Them to Make Healthy Choices

 There are so many things we do as human beings and they end up costing us a lot of money.
 For instance, if your teenager is always partying, drinking alcohol, smoking cigarettes, or taking other harmful drugs, you have to protect them.
 Let them know the consequences of the things they do today and how much it might cost them in the future.
-A healthy lifestyle such as exercising, taking healthy food, avoiding any type of drugs, and maintaining a positive attitude is very important.
-It is not only comfortable but also cheaper, rather spending their money on medical bills or court cases after causing chaos.
+For example, do your research into how to persuade smoking teens to quit and give them a list of the consequences it can have on both your health and your bank account.
+A healthy lifestyle such as exercising, eating healthy food, avoiding any type of drugs, and maintaining a positive attitude is very important.
+It is not only comfortable but also cheaper as they won’t need to spend their money on medical bills or court cases after causing chaos.

 Encourage Giving Back to The Community